vpakhuchyi/censor/docs/index.md

   u := User{Name: "John Doe", Email: "example@gmail.com"}

   // Once the handler is initialized and the logger is created with the wrapped core,
-  // you can use the logger as usual and the censor handler will process the log entries. l.Info("user", zap.Any("payload", u))
+  // you can use the logger as usual and the Censor handler will process the log entries. l.Info("user", zap.Any("payload", u))

   // Output: {"level":"info",...,"msg":"user","payload":"{Name: John Doe, Email: [CENSORED]}"}